outdreamer/build-a-cure-1/docs/specific_problem_analysis/knapsack.md

     - missing numbers/number sets (opposite of subsets)

       - if certain number sets are not present, does that reveal information about the other subsets

+    - limits

+      - built-in limits: a maximum of 10 numbers in the sequence, using one of three possible values for each position, where value & position are the key variables

+    - layers